-Call the ghosts and goblins — spooky season is here.
+Call the ghosts and goblins — spooky season is here!
 But fear not!
-Planning a kid-approved Halloween party doesn’t have to be such a scary task.
+Planning a kid-friendly Halloween party doesn’t have to be such a scary task.

 From ghoulish delights to fun-filled freights, these Halloween party tips, tricks, and treats will make you the ghostest with the mostest in no time.

 Throwing a party can come with high expectations, especially if it’s related to a holiday.
 However, don’t feel as if you have to go all out all the time.
 “You can’t do every single thing,” reminds Allison Carter, celebration expert and owner of Allison Carter Celebrates.
 Instead, she suggests focusing on a few eerie elements that you really want your guests to notice.